NihaRGali/602_project/README.md

 ### Feature description :

-- Project ID :The Project ID is a unique numeric identifier assigned to each project by HPD.
+- Project ID : The Project ID is a unique numeric identifier assigned to each project by HPD.
 - Project Name : The Project Name is the name assigned to the project by HPD.
 - Project Start Date : The Project Start Date is the date of the project loan or agreement closing.
 - Project Completion Date : The Project Completion Date is the date that the last building in the project was completed.
 If the project has not yet completed, then the field is blank.